 Thank you for visiting the blog.
-It is dedicated to the 2021 exterior restoration project.
+It is dedicated to the phase two, 2022 exterior restoration project of the East stucco elevations of the 1807 & 1811 buildings.
 Please visit the blog periodically for answers to frequently asked questions and project status updates.
 We appreciate your patience during the project.

 Project Manager Justin Hamm

 All dates are “Weather permitting” and are subject to change with little notice.